trueromanus/ProxyEmy/README.md

 # ProxyEmy

 Simple and fast local reverse proxy server fit as tool for development.
 The application is fully native, you don't need to install additional stuff.
 All application configuration are stored in a YAML file and can be shared with other teammates (via Git etc).
 You can also change the configuration in a simple UI.
-Currently not supported h2/h3.
 ![Image woth screenshoot of application](https://github.com/trueromanus/ProxyEmy/blob/main/image.png?raw=true)

 ## Use cases